DurstewitzLab/dendPLRNN/VI/README.md

 # SVAE

 Sequential Variational Autoencoder (SVAE) to infer parameters for the dendritic Piece-wise Linear Recurrent Neural Network (dendPLRNN) model by [Brenner, Hess, 2022].
-Data input needs to be a numpy file with shape (N, T, dim_x), where N is the number of trials, and T the number of time steps per sequence.
+Data input needs to be a numpy file with shape (N, T, dim_x), where N is the number of trials/batches, and T the number of time steps per sequence.

 ## Arguments: